 In August of 2018 I released my CD, Phrosty Muzak!

 I ordered my record through Oasis CD and had them remaster the songs sweetening up the sound & mix.
-It was also great seeing my music on something that like you could get it at the store.
+It was also great seeing my music on something that looks like you could get it at the store!
 In the past I've burned countless CD's on my laptop and even labeled some of them myself.
 Once in a while I could convince somebody to pony up money for one.
 Usually I'd just give them away.
 With Phrosty Music, however I sold almost every copy.
 I only gave away one once in a while, usually if I figured it could help my career as a musician.
 Mainly I sold my release because I personally paid the money to get them made.
 I also did the work to ensure all of the songs were in the correct format.
-I also had an irksome hiccup with those UPS.
-In the end it was all worth it and I am so proud of Donald James Neu's Phrosty Muzak!
+I also had an irksome hiccup with those darned UPS!
+In the end it well worth the effort and I am so proud of Donald James Neu's Phrosty Muzak!

 Turning a profit from my music has been nice.